-Code Analysis in CSS
+Code Inspection and Quick-Fixes in CSS

 The key features of ReSharper's code analysis are also supported in CSS.
 You can find the detailed information on these features in the corresponding topics of the Code Analysis section.
 In the main topic of the section, you can also find the feature matrix and check what exactly is supported in CSS.